-Restorations can take a variety of different forms, and the type that your dentist will suggest will vary depending on the extent of the restoration required.
-However, they can include the following:
+Restorations come in a variety of different forms and will vary depending on the extent of the restoration required.

-Fillings are the most commonly used variety of dental restoration and are also the simplest.
-Created from gold, silver amalgam or tooth-colored composite resin, fillings can be put into your tooth in just one visit to your dentist’s office.
+Fillings are the simplest and most commonly used variety of dental restoration.
+They are created from gold, silver amalgam or tooth-colored composite resin and can be put into your tooth in just one visit to your dentist’s office.

-Crowns are also a very popular variety of restoration.
-They take the form of a tooth-shaped cap, that is designed and colored to match as closely as possible to your existing teeth.
-Crowns can sit over an implant to take the place of a missing tooth, or to hold a bridge in place, and they restore the strength, appearance, shape, and size of your teeth so well that they are virtually imperceptible once in place.
+Crowns are also a very popular variety of restoration that take the form of a tooth-shaped cap and are designed and colored to match your existing teeth as closely as possible.
+Crowns can sit over an implant to take the place of a missing tooth or to hold a bridge in place, and restore the strength, appearance, shape, and size of your teeth so well that they are virtually imperceptible once in place.

 Dental implants are becoming increasingly popular as they are an extremely robust solution to missing, damaged or unsightly teeth.
 They are made up of three parts – a titanium screw or post that is inserted into your jaw bone, a crown that acts as a replacement tooth, and an abutment that holds them both together.